-The unique organization, Stroller Warriors Fort Belvoir, is part of the global Stroller Warriors network founded by Stephanie Geraghty, who won of Military Spouse Magazine's 2012 Marine Corps Spouse of the Year award for her efforts in creating the program.
-The organization aims to provide a setting where military Families can engage in physical exercise and enjoy outdoor activity.
+The unique organization, Stroller Warriors Fort Belvoir, is part of the global Stroller Warriors network founded by Stephanie Geraghty, who won Military Spouse Magazine's 2012 Marine Corps Spouse of the Year award for her efforts in creating the program.
+The organization aims to provide a setting where military families can engage in physical exercise and enjoy outdoor activity.

-"I established our first chapter at Camp Lejeune, N.C. in January 2010.
+"I established our first chapter at Camp Lejeune, N.C., in January 2010.
 Since then, we've grown by the hundreds and have initiated new chapters worldwide," Geraghty said.
 "We host workouts at playgrounds and run on asphalt trails, which allow us to get in a safe workout.
 This also makes it possible for older children to ride their bikes.

-"We are one of 18 chapters globally and, to date, we have approximately 300 members.
-Our overall aim is to provide a free running club for military spouses and their Family members in the Fort Belvoir area.
-Our mission is to help military Families around the world live happier, healthier lives through fitness, friendship, leadership, goal-setting, networking, fundraising and community service."
+"We are one of 18 chapters globally, and to date, we have approximately 300 members," Pannell said.
+"Our overall aim is to provide a free running club for military spouses and their family members in the Fort Belvoir area.
+Our mission is to help military families around the world live happier, healthier lives through fitness, friendship, leadership, goal-setting, networking, fundraising and community service."

-“Some of the many benefits of belonging to Stroller Warriors include the support and motivation you receive from the members,” she said.
-“Not only does the support come in the form of running goals, but also in friendships and relationships outside of the regular workouts.
-We are also here to support each other during deployments, temporary duty, and separation.
+"Not only does the support come in the form of running goals, but also in friendships and relationships outside of the regular workouts," Pannell said.
+"We are also here to support each other during deployments, temporary duty, and separation.

-“We promote a positive and comfortable environment for spouses of all ability levels to run together, beginner or marathoner.
-Children and strollers are not required,” she said.
+"[We] simply ask that you do your best," Geraghty said.
+"There is no need to be nervous.
+We promote a positive and comfortable environment for spouses of all ability levels to run together, beginner or marathoner.
+Children and strollers are not required."

-For more information, call (703) 781-0668 or email email@example.com.
+For more information, call 703-781-0668 or email email@example.com.

-On the web
+On the internet: